tykiww/tykiww.github.io/_posts/2017-03-05-fitting-a-seasonal-arima.md

 ![](https://tykiww.github.io/img/arima12/ener2.png)

 Now look at that!
 We have a simple graphic forcasting the next 27 months and the individual values.
 This was definitely less coding than a non-seasonal arima despite how fearful the data looks.
-There was no need to transform the data, and half the lines of code.
+There was no need to transform the data, and it takes half the lines of code.

 One downfall to the sarima graphic is that we cannot specify the limits, title, or labels.
 We'll just recreate this graph in Base R.